 But, she’s not *enough.*

-Her ADHD symptoms aren’t *enough* for a diagnosis (meaning, she doesn’t act like a boy with ADHD).
+Her ADHD struggles almost weren’t enough to receive a diagnosis. (meaning, she doesn’t act like a boy with ADHD).

-She hasn’t struggled *enough* for it to be a major concern for the school.
+She hasn’t struggled *enough* for the school to be worried.

-I see that she notices that the other kids in her class are performing better in class.
+I see that my daughter notices that the other kids in her class are performing better in class.

 I see that she is starting to lose confidence in her abilities in the classroom.